uber-web/math.gl/modules/web-mercator/docs/api-reference/web-mercator-viewport.md

 ##### `getBounds(options)`

-Returns the axis-aligned bounding box of the current visible area.
+Get the axis-aligned bounding box of the current visible area.

 - `options.z` (number, optional) - To calculate a bounding volume for fetching 3D data, this option can be used to get the bounding box at a specific elevation.
 Default `0`.